HFU Blog Contributors

 Psychology | School of Arts & Sciences

-Jill Swirsky headshot.
+Headshot of professor Jill Swirsky

 Dr. Jill Swirsky is a psychologist with a diverse array of experiences and interests.
 She earned dual undergraduate degrees in Psychology and Gender Studies from Drew University, but always knew she wanted to pursue advanced study in Psychology.
 After working in the field for a few years as a BCaBA and research assistant, she earned her PhD in Developmental Psychology from Temple University.